jmeile/JMMidiBassPedalController/src/Automation/README.md

 Now the task will be executed as soon as that user logons.

-Please take in note that "Reboot" and "Restart" commands won't work here because those commands need root privileges and the "Login Items" will be run with normal user rights.
+Please take in note that "Reboot" and "Shutdown" commands won't work here because those commands need root privileges and the "Login Items" will be run with normal user rights.